Alexandranuthu/Event-Management-System/README.md

 # Event Management System

-This is a web application for managing events, including ticketing, attendee management.
-Built using the 'MERN' stack (MongoDB, Express, React, Node.js), this project aims to provide a comprehensive solution for event organizers.
+This web app helps event organizers manage everything from ticketing to attendee tracking.
+Built with the MERN stack (MongoDB, Express, React, Node.js), it provides an all-in-one solution for planning and running events efficiently.

 ## Features